Free and Bound T4

 Any changes show up in T4 first.

-T3 and T4 help to control how your body stores and uses energy (metabolism).
-The thyroid
+T3 and T4 help to control how your body stores and uses energy to do its work (metabolism).

-hormones also help control many of your body's other processes.
-These include:
+The thyroid hormones also help control many of your body's other processes.
+These

 This test can show your healthcare provider if your thyroid gland is overactive (hyperthyroidism)